tonyyxliu/CUHKSZ-CSC4005/project3/README.md

 ### Task #7: Parallel Radix Sort on GPU

 In this task, please implement a radix sort for GPU accelerator in CUDA which could support sorting for an array of length $N = 10^8$.
+Undergraduate student can earn extra credit from this task and graduate students are required to finish the task.

 #### Requirements